wcDogg/synology/ssl-certificates.md

 ## Pi-hole SSL Certificate + Proxy Host

-Set up Pi-hole in the same way as NPM - first get the SSL cert:
+Set up Pi-hole in the same way as NPM.

-1. NGINX > SSL Certificates > Add Certificate > Let's Encrypt
-   1. Domain Names = pi.site.com
+1. Obtain SSL certificate for pi.site.com
-   2. Email = <email>
-   3. Agree = True
-   4. Save

-Then create the proxy host:

-1. NGINX > Dashboard > Proxy Hosts > Add Proxy Host
-2. Details tab
-   1. pi.site.com http 192.168.1.209 7480
+2. Add proxy host: pi.site.com http 192.168.1.209 7480
-   2. Cache Assets = False
-   3. Block Common Exploits = True
-   4. Websockets Support = False
-3. SSL tab
+3. Attach SSL to proxy
-   1. Use dropdown to select the pi.site.com certificate
-   2. Force SSL = True
-   3. Done

 Confirm you can sign in at https://pi.site.com/admin

-## Other Subdomain Proxy Hosts
+## SSL + Proxy Host in a Single Step

-For many services, you can create the proxy host and obtain an SSL certificate in a single step.
+With many services you can create the proxy host and obtain an SSL certificate in a single step.
 See [Network Reference](network.md) for running list of proxies that can be configured this way.

 1. NGINX > Dashboard > Proxy Hosts > Add Proxy Host
 2. Details tab